TransparentSelf/transparentself.github.io/menu/about.md

 permalink: /about
 ---

-Online Product lover looking for the next challenge.
+Online Product and Brand lover looking for the next challenge.

 ![UXUICV2022](/assets/img/UXUICV2022.png)